 1. LI capabilities adhering to TS 33.108 [4] are already present in the PLMN.

 2. XCAP interception is only performed by the XCAP servers located in the HPLMN, cf. TS 33.108 clause 7.0 [4].

+3. Confidentiality Protection is not enabled by HPLMN (no Confidentiality Protection of SIP messages, and no Confidentiality of RTP flows) on any of the S8HR bearers, at point of Interception: Gm Interface cf TS 23.228 [XX].